fac26/goth-kking/README.md

 ### Project learnings

 Our team worked effectively for this project.
-What we would do differently next time is work earlier on certain important features e.g. rotation.
+What we would do differently next time is

 ### Research and findings

 We had many findings from user testing.
 Users gave us opinions that we have considered on certain elements and their appearance (drop down menu, share link) as well as on what they want from a task rotation app and what data they want to view on the dashboard, the leaderboard etc. and how.